EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Appendix

 \GuidelineCard {Visual Quality} {This dimension focuses on the physical plausibility, technical flawlessness, and overall aesthetic appeal of the edited image.} { \item \textbf{Plausibility:} Consistency with real-world physics (lighting, shadows). \item \textbf{Artifact-Free:} Absence of visual flaws (blur, distortion, seams). \item \textbf{Aesthetic Quality:} The overall harmony, naturalness, and visual appeal. } { \item Obvious physical errors (e.g., an object casts no shadow). \item Noticeable and distracting artifacts (e.g., a blurry halo around the edit). \item The final image is jarring, ugly, or unbalanced. } { \item \textbf{4 (Very Good):} Perfectly realistic and visually flawless.
 The edit is undetectable and appealing. \item \textbf{3 (Relatively Good):} High quality overall, but close inspection may reveal minor imperfections (e.g., shadow is slightly off). \item \textbf{2 (Relatively Poor):} The edit is obvious and looks unnatural, with clear visual flaws that detract from its quality. \item \textbf{1 (Very Poor):} A visual failure, full of severe errors and artifacts, making it unusable. }

 \textbf{Quality Control.} The reliability of our annotations is ensured through a multi-stage process.
 The process includes: (1) initial pilot studies to refine the annotation guidelines and rubric; (2) a formal training and calibration phase for all annotators to align their judgments; and (3) continuous random sampling and cross-checking of annotations during the formal labeling process to maintain a high inter-annotator agreement (IAA).
+More representative examples from \dname are shown in the Appendix ~\ref{sec:appendix_representative}.
+The IAA results in Table \ref{tab:iaa_metrics} provide a critical quantitative assessment of our expert annotation quality~\citep{fleiss1971measuring}.
+We highlight the values derived from Krippendorff's Alpha ($\alpha$)~\citep{krippendorff2011computing}, which is the most appropriate metric as it correctly models the ordinal nature of our 4-point Likert scale.
+The $\alpha$ scores of $\mathbf{0.668}$ for Instruction Following (IF) and $\mathbf{0.597}$ for Visual Quality (VQ) establish a strong, quantified baseline for human consistency.
+Crucially, the observed difference ($\text{IAA}_{\text{IF}} > \text{IAA}_{\text{VQ}}$) provides empirical validation for our core contribution: it confirms that the VQ dimension is inherently more subjective than IF.
+This validates our design choice to use a multi-dimensional rubric and a multi-head reward model, as a single holistic score would obscure this critical difference in human variance.